 Angvlar Product Security

-Security and privacy at Angvlar starts with our values.
+Security and privacy at Angvlar start with our values.

-At Angvlar, we understand security and privacy is important because we are in it for the community.
+At Angvlar, we understand that security and privacy are essential because we are in it for the community.
 This means we’re committed to working with our community, including through our security program to recognize helpful hackers that work with Angvlar.

 Helpful Hacker Program